-31.3.
+30.3.
 Building the Binaries

 To do this, first run the program ./configure in the source directory.
 This should automatically configure Samba for your operating system.
 If you have unusual needs then you may wish to run first to see what special options you can enable.
-Then executing will create the binaries.
-Once it's successfully compiled you can use
+Then executing root# make will create the binaries.
+Once it's successfully compiled you can use to install the binaries and manual pages.
+You can separately install the binaries and/or man pages using

 '''

-root# ./configure --help
+root#./configure --help

 '''